home-chef-app/home-chef-app/README.md

 - gpg (mac: `brew install gng`)
 - yq (mac: `brew install yq`)

+### Starting The Development Container
+A docker image has been created for easy cross platform development and script execution.

+Create Image
+`docker build . -t home-chef-dev`

+Mount to Directory
+`. ./start_container.sh`

+Run all scripts from within the image

 ### Prerequisites

 - Store AWS Creds for the home-chef account into an AWS Profile names `home-chef	`